-If amine blush develops you must wait until the resin is hard and then wash with soap and water, sand and wash again.
+- If amine blush develops you must wash with soap and water, sand and wash again.
 Then allow for proper drying before applying a subsequent layer.
 Failure to do this will ruin your project.
 Amine blush can be identified as the surface being cured (hard and resisting fingernail indentation) but feeling tacky.
-A milky or "oil on water" appearance also indicate that amine blush is present.

-After any washing, always make sure that the resin has fully dried before pouring a subsequent layer.
+A milky or "oil on water" appearance also indicates that amine blush is present. - After any washing, always make sure that the resin has fully dried before pouring a subsequent layer.

-15. Storage
+14. Storage